 I believe that there are people who can figure this out on their own.
 I’m not being smug.
 I think it’s only a few of you.

 In addition to those, I believe there are a lot of people who can learn it.
 I suspect I’m one of those who learned.
 These folks came across a wise person, or a book, or an experience that showed them the path, and they were taught to critically think.
 They were taught to challenge everything, and over time developed a knack for it.
 This definitely includes students (but not all of them!), who were intentionally pushed toward understanding this system.

 As of yesterday, I had to consider that there are some people who have not yet had the chance to learn this strategy, or weren’t interested in learning it.
 And maybe if they never thought it was important to learn critical thinking before, now suddenly in the midst of a pandemic they need critical thinking skills, and they don’t have them.

 I’m sorry if you read all the way through this and thought to yourself: duh, Crystal, it’s obvious that intelligent people who are capable of figuring this out are simply not figuring it out.
 Because I have been stumped, and now I think I understand.
-It wasn’t just that some people are smart enough to figure out which sources to listen to, and which ones to ignore, but I can see they are also trying very hard to do it, and still not succeeding.
+It wasn’t just that some people are smart enough to figure out which sources to listen to and which ones to ignore, and the rest of the people are dumb.
+I can see that there are also smart people trying very hard to figure it out, and still not succeeding.

 What’s my take-away from all this?
 1) The reason it’s so easy for me to pick and choose which information sources to trust must be because I have learned critical thinking skills and I am comfortable with them.
 2) My friends that I mentioned at the top probably ARE as intelligent and earnest as I suspect they are, even though they are struggling with something that I am not struggling with.
 3) Epistemology is a cool word!!
 I just learned it yesterday. 🙂